Rymma Zyubina: Career

-After some time, she again moved to Kiev, where she worked in several theaters at once: in the professional Theater-Studio of the Chamber Play, in the Youth Theater, in the Drama and Comedy Theater on the left bank of the Dnieper, in the Golden Gate Theater and in the Constellation Theater.
+After some time, she again moved to Kyiv, where she worked in several theaters at once: in the professional Theater-Studio of the Chamber Play, in the Youth Theater, in the Drama and Comedy Theater on the left bank of the Dnieper, in the Golden Gate Theater and in the Constellation Theater.
 In 1992, she made her television debut in the film About Mad Love, a Sniper and an Astronaut.
 Since 1992 she has been the host of the Eniki-Beniki program and since 1994 Lego Express for the children's edition of the First National Channel of Ukraine.

-In 1994 she graduated from the Kiev Institute of Culture.
-Korneichuk (now it is the Kiev National University of Culture and Arts), at the same time he began working at the Bravo Theater.
+In 1994 she graduated from the Kyiv Institute of Culture.
+Korneichuk (now it is the Kyiv National University of Culture and Arts), at the same time he began working at the Bravo Theater.
 Since 1997 - member of the troupe of the Kyiv Academic Young Theatre.
 Over the years of work in the theater, the actress has repeatedly performed with performances at international theater festivals.

 She became the founder of the children's film festival "FilmFestBook" in the Artek-Bukovel camp in 2016 and 2017.

 In 2016, she starred in the film "The Dove's Nest".
 The picture became a triumphant award "Gold Jiga", where it received six statuettes, including Rimma Zyubina was awarded the title of "Best Actress".
 In 2017, she entered the list of the most influential women in Ukraine.

-Private Life
+Private life

-Married to Ukrainian theater director Stanislav Moiseev, in 1998 they had a son, Daniel.
+Married to Ukrainian theater director Stanislav Moiseev, in 1998 they had a son.

-Public Life
+Public life

 She is the Ambassador of the Crab Foundation for Helping Children with Cancer.
-Also, on a volunteer basis, she plays performances as part of the troupe of the Lugansk Music and Drama Theater, which temporarily moved to Severodonetsk.
+Also, on a volunteer basis, she plays performances as part of the troupe of the Luhansk Music and Drama Theater, which temporarily moved to Severodonetsk.

 The actress has repeatedly refused the title of "Honored Artist of Ukraine", since, in her opinion, this is a relic of the Soviet past, and the artist also actively supports the reformation of the current theatrical system in the country.

 In March 2014, after the annexation of Crimea, Rimma Zyubina became the first Ukrainian actress who officially announced her refusal to act in Russian production projects.
 She actively fought for the release of Ukrainian film director Oleg Sentsov from a Russian prison.
 Organized the campaign “Plant trees, not people”, which was supported in many countries of the world.
 She is a regular participant in actions to support Ukrainian political prisoners who have been illegally convicted and are being held in Russian prisons.